huangyjhust/3D-RU-Net/README.md

 Code for the paper entitled "3D RoI-aware U-Net for Accurate and Efficient Colorectal Cancer Segmentation"(https://arxiv.org/abs/1806.10342).

-The latest version with major changes will be updated by 2/19/2019.
+The latest codes are now released.
+Weights and a preprocessed test fold will be uploaded in a few days.

 ![Fig.0.](https://github.com/huangyjhust/3D-RU-Net/blob/master/Images/R-UNet.png)